webdiscus/html-bundler-webpack-plugin/README.md

 You specify all the source scripts and styles in **one right place**, in HTML, and you no longer need to define them in Webpack entry or import styles in JS.

+❓**Question / Feature Request / Bug**

-❓If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.
+If you have discovered a bug or have a feature suggestion, feel free to create an [issue](https://github.com/webdiscus/html-bundler-webpack-plugin/issues) on GitHub.

 ## 🔆 Last changes

+- Allow the [data](#loader-option-data) option as a filename for dynamically loading template variables.
 - NEW compact [verbose](#option-verbose) output, all resources are grouped by their issuers.
 - Add the [root](#loader-option-root) loader option to enable processing of asset files with the leading `/` root path.
 - Add the [preload](#option-preload) option to auto generate preload tags for resources such as font, image, script, style.
-- Add the `views` option for the `nunjucks` preprocessor.

 📋 See the [changelog](https://github.com/webdiscus/html-bundler-webpack-plugin/blob/master/CHANGELOG.md) for full **release notes**.